noahtigner/noahtigner.github.io/README.md

 ## Available Scripts:

-- `pnpm run dev` - Runs the app in the development mode.
+- `pnpm dev` - Runs the app in the development mode.
-- `pnpm run build` - Builds the app for production to the `dist` folder.
+- `pnpm build` - Builds the app for production to the `dist` folder.
-- `pnpm run preview` - Serves the production build from the `dist` folder.
+- `pnpm preview` - Serves the production build from the `dist` folder.
-- `pnpm run lint` - Checks the source code for linting issues.
+- `pnpm lint` - Checks the source code for linting issues.
-- `pnpm run lint:fix` - Checks the source code for linting issues and fixes as many as possible.
+- `pnpm lint:fix` - Checks the source code for linting issues and fixes as many as possible.
-- `pnpm run format` - Checks the source code for formatting issues.
+- `pnpm format` - Checks the source code for formatting issues.
-- `pnpm run format:fix` - Checks the source code for formatting issues and fixes as many as possible.
+- `pnpm format:fix` - Checks the source code for formatting issues and fixes as many as possible.
-- `pnpm run test` - Runs Vitest and outputs a coverage report.
+- `pnpm test` - Runs Vitest and outputs a coverage report.